hakimdaniel/EngineeringLib/README.md

 ```

 If you just wanted to use the library only, just copy it in `/include` with name `Engineering.h`.
 You can use it into your other project like.
-Btw this is C++ coding, not C. For C version find it at `/include_c`
+Btw this is C++ coding, not C. For C version find it at `/include_c`, will coming soon.